-The Texas Revolution Ends after the Battle of San Jacinto
+The Texas Revolution ended after the Battle of San Jacinto.

 One tactic the Mexican government utilized was inciting the Native Americans to war with the republic.
 The Mexicans focused their efforts on the Cherokee of East Texas.
 The Cherokee had been migrating to Texas as early as 1807, and with the United States Indian removal policy of 1830, their numbers increased dramatically.

-The Mexicans welcomed the Cherokee, seeing their presence as a buffer against emigrating Americans, and began negotiations to make permanent land grants to them in the early 1820s.
+The Mexicans welcomed the Cherokee, seeing their presence as a buffer against emigrating Americans, and began negotiations to grant them permanent land in the early 1820s.
 Though the Mexican government made no land grants to the Indians, their promises lingered and appeared to have more potential for permanency than did the flood of encroaching white settlers, who promised them nothing.

-When the Anglo-Texans began to protest Mexican rule in 1832, and the Texas Revolution erupted in 1835, the Cherokee, who had still not obtained title to their lands from Mexico, declared themselves neutral.
+When the Anglo-Texans began protesting Mexican rule in 1832 and the Texas Revolution erupted in 1835, the Cherokee, who had not yet obtained title to their lands from Mexico, declared themselves neutral.
 However, many of them remained loyal to Mexican rule.

 When Texas won its war with Mexico, Sam Houston promised to establish a reservation for the Cherokee in East Texas and began treaty negotiations.
 Though the agreement substantially reduced the Cherokee landholdings, the Cherokee agreed, believing it finally gave them a permanent home.
 Though the treaty was signed in 1836, it was never ratified by the Texas government.

-This muddied the waters for the pending treaty and greatly complicated Texan-Cherokee relations.
-Though Sam Houston attempted to preserve the peace before leaving office by establishing a boundary line separating the Cherokee territory, this only angered the Anglo-Texans who were clamoring for land and saw the Cherokee as allies of their enemies, the Mexicans.
+This muddied the waters for the pending treaty and enormously complicated Texan-Cherokee relations.
+Though Sam Houston attempted to preserve the peace before leaving office by establishing a boundary line separating the Cherokee territory, this only angered the Anglo-Texans, who were clamoring for land and saw the Cherokee as allies of their enemies, the Mexicans.

 Houston’s successor, Mirabeau B. Lamar, inaugurated in 1839, quickly announced a policy favoring the total removal of “Sam Houston’s pet Indians” and sent the Texas Army to drive the Cherokee out by force.
-However, Cherokee Chief Duwali blocked the advance of the Texans.
+However, Cherokee Chief Duwali blocked the Texans’ advance.
 To this, Lamar notified Duwali that his people would be moved beyond the Red River “peaceably if they would; forcibly if they must.”
-The Cherokee decided to fight, which became known as the Cherokee War.
+The Cherokee decided to fight, and the conflict became known as the Cherokee War.

 On July 15 and 16, 1839, a force of several hundred warriors led by Duwali met Texas forces in the Battle of the Neches near present-day Tyler, Texas.
 More than 100 Indians, including Chiefs Duwali and Bowles, were killed, and the remaining Cherokee were driven across the Red River into Indian Territory (Oklahoma.)
 Chief Bowles, an aged Cherokee leader, carried a sword given to him by Sam Houston.